Autumn Weekends Are Coming!

 2 Eat Al Fresco

 Go for a last, late-summer picnic and embrace the cooler weather by leaving the sad salad at home.
 Flasks are your friend now.
 Take piping hot soup or hot chocolate with you and enjoy sipping them in the sunshine.
+I have a trusty Thermos flask that gets a lot of use at this time of year.

 3 Go Blackberry Picking